 Additional Mineral Sources of Calcium

 OK, but what else can we use as calcium supplements for shrimp and snail tanks?
-Here is the list of the most popular choices of shrimp and snails keepers.
+Here is the list of the most popular choices of shrimp and snail keepers.

 Chicken Eggshells Powder